About the Program

 The Hague is the third-largest city in the Netherlands and is the country’s seat of government, housing the First Chamber, the Second Chamber, the Estates-General, the Supreme Court and many other law-making bodies.
 In 1899, the world’s first Peace Conference took place in The Hague.

 As a result of its rich legacy in international politics, The Hague is also home to over 150 international organizations.
 Integral to the academic program are visits to major courts and legal institutions located in The Hague, where students will have the opportunity to meet and spend time with practitioners, and to observe hearings or proceedings when in progress.
-Institutions visited in 2018 include:
+As the 2021 program will be held online, these visits will be conducted virtually.
+Institutions visited in 2020 include:

 - International Criminal Court